-The PED’s Language and Culture Bureau (LCB) works to ensure the implementation of the state Bilingual Multicultural Education Act (Chapter 22, Article 23 NMSA 1978) and related New Mexico Administrative Code (6.32.2 NMAC), the Hispanic Education Act (Chapter 22, Article 23B NMSA 1978), meeting Federal obligations to English Learner students and Immigrant children and youth, of the Every Student Succeeds Act (ESSA, 2015), supporting with effective World Language instruction, adoption of the State Seal of Bilingualism-Biliteracy on New Mexico Diploma of Excellence, and Culturally and Linguistically Responsive Instruction.
+The PED’s Language and Culture Division (LCD) works to ensure the implementation of the state Bilingual Multicultural Education Act (Chapter 22, Article 23 NMSA 1978) and related New Mexico Administrative Code (6.32.2 NMAC), the Hispanic Education Act (Chapter 22, Article 23B NMSA 1978), meeting Federal obligations to English Learner students and Immigrant children and youth, of the Every Student Succeeds Act (ESSA, 2015), supporting with effective World Language instruction, adoption of the State Seal of Bilingualism-Biliteracy on New Mexico Diploma of Excellence, and Culturally and Linguistically Responsive Instruction.